Codecademy/docs/content/c-sharp/concepts/arrays/arrays.md

 ---
-Title: 'Arrays'
+Title: "Arrays"
-Description: 'An array is a data structure used in C# to store a sequential collection of elements.'
+Description: "An array is a data structure used in C# to store a sequential collection of elements."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Arrays'
+  - "Arrays"
 CatalogContent:
-  - 'learn-c-sharp'
+  - "learn-c-sharp"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 An **array** is a data structure used in [C#](https://www.codecademy.com/resources/docs/c-sharp) to store a sequential collection of elements.
 Its size is immutable (cannot be changed after creation).
 The elements of an array are all of the same type, but it is possible to define a C# array that can hold elements of any type by specifying the type of the array as an object.
 In C#, all types directly or indirectly inherit from `Object`.